BBC CHEVY HYDRAULIC ROLLER CAM STAGE 10.5 TURN KEY 632 CUBIC INCH ENGINE. 915 HP AT 6000 RPM

-BBC WORLD PRODUCTS MERLIN IV BLOCK BORE 10.200" TALL DECK HEIGHT
+BBC NEW GENERATION DART BLOCK BORE 10.200" STD DECK HEIGHT

-We now use all of the Merlin IV blocks in all of our BBC engine builds as of 7/17/2018.
-The Merlin block is light years ahead in overall construction as compared to any of the other blocks on the market.
-The main caps all have ARP hardware.
+We now use the New Generation Dart blocks in our BBC 572 engine builds.
+The New Generation Dart block is light years ahead in overall construction as compared to any of the other blocks on the market.
 Dimensional specs are spot on, and this has been an issue with other blocks we have used in the past.
-Many of the top engine builders, ourselves included, have found the new Merlin IV block to be superior to other blocks in numerous ways.
+Many of the top engine builders, ourselves included, have found the new Dart block to be superior to the earlier generation Big M series Dart block in many ways.

-World Products has completely redesigned the famed Merlin Big Block Chevy casting, incorporating numerous improvements and new features to virtually every area of the block.
+Dart Machinery has completely redesigned the Big M series Block.
+They have incorporated numerous improvements and new features to virtually every area of the block.

 We also deck the blocks to an RA finish of approx. 15 or better.
 The decking procedure is also done by our Centroid CNC machine.

 We often find many brand new blocks to have a sloping deck of up to 4 thous.
 When we're finished decking the block, it is within approx. .001 accuracy from end to end.
 Many machine shops fail to catch this as the machinery they use does not allow for such accuracy.

 We then plate hone the block with our new Sunnen SV10 diamond hone machine.
 This is also a very advanced machine that hones the block with a finish unlike conventional machines.